On Strong Diameter Padded Decompositions: Introduction

 \subsection{Related Work}

-Other than padded decompositions, separating decompositions have been studied.
-Here, instead of analyzing the probability to cut a ball, we analyze the probability to cut an edge \cite{Awe85,LS93,CKR04,FRT04}.
-Separating decompositions been used to minimize the number of inter-cluster edges in a partition.
-In particular, strong diameter version of such partitions were used for SDD solvers \cite{BGKMPT14}.
+Miller et al. \cite{MPX13} constructed strong diameter partitions for general graphs, which they later used to construct spanners and hop-sets in parallel and distributed regimes (see also \cite{EN19}).
+Hierarchical partitions with strong diameter had been studied and used for constructing distributions over spanning trees with small expected distortion \cite{EEST08,AN19}, Ramsey spanning trees \cite{ACEFN20}, spanning clan embeddings \cite{FL21}, and for spanning universal Steiner trees \cite{BDRRS12}.
+Another type of diameter guarantee appearing in the literature is when we require only weak diameter, and in addition for each cluster to be connected \cite{EGKRTT14,FKT19,Fil20}.

-Miller et al. \cite{MPVX15} constructed strong diameter partitions for general graphs, which they later used to construct spanners and hop-sets in parallel and distributed regimes (see also \cite{EN19}).
-Hierarchical partitions with strong diameter had been studied and used for constructing distributions over spanning trees with small expected distortion \cite{EEST08,AN19}, Ramsey spanning trees \cite{ACEFN18} and for universal Steiner trees \cite{BDRRS12}.
-Another type of partitions studied is when we require only weak diameter, and in addition for each cluster to be connected \cite{EGKRTT14,FKT19}.
+Related type of partitions are sparse partitions \cite{JLNRS05} which is a single partition into bounded diameter clusters such that every small ball intersect small number of clusters (in the worst case), and scattering partitions \cite{Fil20} where the guarantee is that every shortest path intersect small number of clusters (worst case).